catenax-eV/catenax-ev.github.io/docs/working-model/02-organizational-structure/02-03-tooling.md

 title: Tooling
 ---

-This is just a short description about the different tools.
-The usage of these tools is described in the corresponding [sections](../03-process-from-idea-to-production/03-01-process-from-idea-to-production.md).

 ## Microsoft Teams

 Microsoft Teams is a good starting point for Expert Groups and Committees.
 After they are built up, they can decide to use GitHub in a private repository, or MS Team in a private channel.